chemchemnaresh/AdvancedC/elf/README.md

 <img src="https://th.bing.com/th/id/OIP.cD0KSawwWrSLNRnVV1DIXgHaEJ?pid=ImgDet&rs=1.png">
 </p>

+<b> Class : </b>

+   After the type declaration, there is a class field defined.This value determine the architecture for the file.it can be 32-bit or 64 bit architecture/The magic shows a 02, which is translated by the readelf command as an ELF64 file. in other words, an ELF file using the 64-bit architecture.

+<b> Version : </b>

+    Next in line is another "01" in the magic, which is the version number.
+    Currently,there is only 1 version type:currently, which is the value "01".

+<b> OS/ABI : </b>

+    Each operating system has a big overlap in common functions.In addition, each of them has specific ones, or at least minor differences between them.The definations of the right set is done with an Application Binary Interface(ABI).

+<b> ABI version : </b>

+    ABI is short for Application Binary Interface and specifies a low level interface between then operating system and a piece of executable code.
+When needed, a version for the ABI can be specified.

 <h1> Program Header </h1>
 The program header shows segments used at run-time, and tells the system how to create process image.the header from above figure shows That elf file consists of 13 program headers that have a size of 56 bytes each, the first header starts at byte 64.
 The command used to get ELF program header of an application is <b> readelf -l prog </b>